frederic-perez/AmE-dictionary/data/dictionary.md

 __affectation__ _n_ A show, pretense, or display. _Syn_ pose, mannerism
 __affectionally__
 __affiance__ _v_ To bind in a pledge of marriage; betroth.
-__affidavit__ _n_ :eight: A written declaration upon oath made before an authorized official. _Syn_ statement, declaration, testimony, proclamation _She was asked to sign an affidavit swearing that nothing had happened._ :es: declaración jurada
+__affidavit__ _n_ :nine: A written declaration upon oath made before an authorized official. _Syn_ statement, declaration, testimony, proclamation _She was asked to sign an affidavit swearing that nothing had happened._ :es: declaración jurada
 __affiliate__
 __affirmance__ _n_
 __affix__ _v_